pudnax/pilka/README.md

 ## Choosing backend

-You can choose with what backend to startup with `PILKA_BACKEND` variable.
+You can select which backend to start with with the `PILKA_BACKEND` variable.
-Currently there're two backends available: "wgpu" and "ash".
-On invalid value it will fallback to it's default backend "wgpu".
+Currently two backends are available: "wgpu" and "ash".
+If the value of the variable is incorrect, the default backend "wgpu" will be rolled back.

 ## Requirements